Norwegian unearmarked funds save refugees worldwide

 Norway Contributions to UNHCR 2018

-Education plays a central role in UNHCR’s protection mandate, and Norway is a great supporter of UNHCR’s Education Strategy.
-Norway’s thematic funding focuses specifically on providing education to children in crises and conflict affected areas.
+Education plays a central role in UNHCR’s protection mandate, and Norway was heavily involved in the Education Cannot Wait Fund.
+In 2018, Norway contributed USD 639,000 to UNHCR’s global education activities.
+Norway’s thematic funding focuses specifically on providing education to refugees, girls and vulnerable children.
 Norway has previously funded UNHCR’s work on supporting quality and protective education in Burkina Faso, Cameroon, Central African Republic, Chad, Egypt, Iraq, Iran, Jordan, Lebanon, Mauritania, Niger, Turkey, South Sudan and Uganda.
-In 2017, Norway donated USD 2,6 million to strengthen education opportunities for children in Tanzania affected by the Burundi situation, including USD 630,000 to UNHCR’s global education activities.